snowplow-archive/snowplow.github.com/_posts/2015-08-20-aws-lambda-scala-example-project-0.1.0-released.md

 Still creating
 Giving Lambda proper permissions
 Trying...
-Created Role.
+Created role
 {% endhighlight %}

 <h3>Step 4: Upload project jar to Amazon S3</h3>

 In the very first set, we "assembled" and compiled our Scala project files into a self contained jar.
-SBT built our jar file and put it into target folder here: `./target/scala-2.11/aws-lambda-scala-example-project-assembly-1.0.jar`.
+SBT built our jar file and put it into target folder here: `./target/scala-2.11/aws-lambda-scala-example-project-0.1.0`.
 With the next `inv` command we will create a new bucket on S3 called `aws_scala_lambda_bucket`.
-The jar file will be uploaded under S3 key `aws-lambda-scala-example-project-assembly-1.0.jar1`.
+The jar file will then be uploaded under the S3 key `aws-lambda-scala-example-project-0.1.0`.

-Be patient while the uploader moves a few megabytes of your jar file to S3 with the Invoke task:
+Be patient while the uploader copies your multi-megabyte jar file to S3 with the following task:

 {% highlight bash %}
 $ inv upload_s3
-JAR Uploaded to S3 aws_scala_lambda_bucket
+Jar uploaded to S3 bucket aws_scala_lambda_bucket
 {% endhighlight %}

 <h3>Step 5: Configure AWS Lambda service</h3>

 Now that we have built the project, and uploaded the jar file to the AWS Lambda service, we need to configure the Lambda service to watch for event traffic from our AWS Kinesis stream named `my-stream`.
 This command will connect to the Lambda service and create our Lambda function called `ProcessingKinesisLambdaDynamoDB`.
-We are almost ready to send events to Kinesis!
+Don't worry, we are getting close to sending events to Kinesis!

 {% highlight bash %}
 $ inv create_lambda